John Seigenthaler (anchorman)

 the George Foster Peabody Awards board of jurors.
-He is well known as a former weekend anchor and correspondent for both NBC and MSNBC.
+He is a former weekend anchor and correspondent for both NBC and MSNBC.
 He is the son of the late newspaper journalist John Lawrence Seigenthaler, and named for his father.
 He is best known for his eight-year tenure as weekend anchor of NBC Nightly News.
 In July 2008, Seigenthaler joined his family company Seigenthaler Public Relations, but continued to be based in New York.
 From 2013–2016 he worked for the now defunct Al Jazeera America as its evening news anchor.

 Life and career

 Seigenthaler is a graduate of Father Ryan High School and Duke University, where he received a bachelor of science degree in public policy in 1978.

 Seigenthaler began his television news career in 1980 as a writer and producer at WNGE-TV (now WKRN-TV) in Nashville, Tennessee.
-From 1981-90, he reported and produced for WSMV-TV, Nashville and also hosted a weekday public affairs show.
-From there he moved to KOMO-TV in Seattle, where he anchored the weekend evening news.
+From 1981 to 1990, he reported and produced for WSMV-TV, Nashville and also hosted a weekday public affairs show.
+From there he moved to KOMO-TV in Seattle, Washington, where he anchored the weekend evening news.

-In January 1992, he married KOMO weeknight anchor Kerry Brock, who later joined him at the Weekend Anchor Desk at KOMO.
+In January 1992, he married KOMO weeknight anchor Kerry Brock, who later joined him at the weekend anchor desk at KOMO.
 Then he moved back to Nashville, where he co-anchored the evening news for WKRN-TV.